Music for you to play and sing … from Nigel Don

 The “eclectic mix” includes Nigel’s settings of the Polar Bear, the Lion and the Tiger by Hilaire Belloc, and the Giraffe by John Jay Bell.

-The concert will be on 9 June in St Ninian's Church, Newton Stewart.
+The concert was on 9 June in St Ninian's Church, Newton Stewart.
 You can contact Tonic Solway via “encore” at https://joinencore.com/Tonic-

 Ombersley at Leith St Andrews Church

-Edinburgh’s Capital Concert Band will perform Nigel’s arrangement of the hymn tune “Ombersley” at a Songs of Praise style event on Sunday June 4th at Leith St Andrews Church.
+Edinburgh’s Capital Concert Band performed Nigel’s arrangement of the hymn tune “Ombersley” at a Songs of Praise style event on Sunday June 4th at Leith St Andrews Church.
 Ombersley is sometimes used for “Lord of All Being, throned afar”.

 The arrangement is for wind band.
 Nigel says, “A wind band is effectively a military band in instrumental composition though there are lots of thoroughly civilian ones.
 I play in the Capital Concert Band myself, and I plan to produce more items for this combination of instruments over the next year or two.